 Magnificent Mt Ada combines Wrigley's Catalina with narrated tours of Avalon Theatre, one of the first movie houses designed for “talkies,” and Mt Ada, the former Wrigley mansion, which is now a Forbes 4-Star boutique hotel.
 At the end of this tour, for an extra charge, guests can enjoy an exquisite 3-course lunch at Mt Ada, which includes a choice of beer, wine, sparkling wine or mimosas.

 Enjoy a Taste of History

 For you Foodies out there, Catalina Island Company is serving special menu items at all of its dining venues.
-Called Flashback Food (and Drink) Favorites, these culinary offerings were once served at historic venues such as Hotel St. Catherine, Catalina Casino and Hotel Atwater.
-Dishes include Baked Pacific Swordfish at Avalon Grille, Prime Rib Sandwich at Descanso Beach Club, Plantation Vegetable Soup at Mt Ada, Corned Beef & Cabbage at Harbor Reef Restaurant, and a special desert called the Wrigley Welcome at Island Spa Catalina’s Encanto Café.
+Called Flashback Food (and Drink) Favorites, these culinary offerings were once served at historic venues such as Hotel St. Catherine, Catalina Casino, and Hotel Atwater.
+Dishes include Baked Pacific Swordfish at Avalon Grille, Prime Rib Sandwich at Descanso Beach Club, Plantation Vegetable Soup at Mt Ada, Corned Beef & Cabbage at Harbor Reef Restaurant, and a special dessert called the Wrigley Welcome at Island Spa Catalina’s Encanto Café.